-Review the public internal financial control (PIFC) policy paper and present laws on PIFC and internal audit, in order to make both the PIFC policies and current legislation comprehensive and consistent, and update the action plan for implementation of the medium-term priorities related to PIFC.

-- Complete the establishment of internal audit units in central state institutions, create similar units at municipal level where appropriate and ensure adequate staff, training and equipment. - Develop efficient management, monitoring, control and audit systems necessary for decentralised implementation of programmes under the EU pre-accession instruments.
+- Review the public internal financial control (PIFC) policy paper and present laws on PIFC and internal audit, in order to make both the PIFC policies and current legislation comprehensive and consistent, and update the action plan for implementation of the medium-term priorities related to PIFC. - Complete the establishment of internal audit units in central state institutions, create similar units at municipal level where appropriate and ensure adequate staff, training and equipment. - Develop efficient management, monitoring, control and audit systems necessary for decentralised implementation of programmes under the EU pre-accession instruments. - Enhance the operational and financial independence of the State Audit Office and ensure follow-up to the findings in its reports.